Chart Color Schemes

 Chittaway Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified one major project likely affecting this region.
 Key projects are Berkeley Vale Industrial Estate Expansion, Berkeley Vale Private Hospital & Medical Precinct, Tumbi Umbi/Killarney Vale Priority Growth Precinct (Planning Proposal), and M1 Pacific Motorway Tuggerah to Doyalson Widening.
-The following details those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.